FlashDrag/library-management-system/docs/testing.md

 - [x] Navigate to the `Return book` menu by entering code `4`
 - [x] The `Return book` menu is displayed and provides the following option to search by: `ISBN`, `Title`, `Author`, `Genre`, `Year`, `Borrower name`, `Borrow date`, `Due date`.
 - [x] Each option is selected by entering the corresponding code number and the app asks to enter the value of the field to search for.
-- [x] Each value is validated and if the value is invalid, the app asks to enter the value again: all fields - not empty; ISBN - 13 digits; year - digits in range 1 - current year; borrow date - not greater than current date; borrow date and due date - in the following formats: 'dd/mm/yyyy', 'dd-mm-yyyy', 'dd.mm.yyyy'.
+- [x] Each value is validated and if the value is invalid, the app asks to enter the value again: all fields - not empty; ISBN - 13 digits; year - digits in range 1 - current year; borrow date - not greater than current date; borrow date and due date - in the following formats: `dd/mm/yyyy`, `dd-mm-yyyy`, `dd.mm.yyyy`.
 - [x] When entered value is valid, the book is searched for in the `borrowed` worksheet by the selected field and validated value.
 - [x] If no books matching the search criteria, the app notifies that and returns to the field selection menu.
 - [x] All found books are displayed in tabular format and the app asks to select a book to return.